bminer/node-blade/README.md

 		p Get to work, slave!
 ```

-Code that outputs (i.e. in a text block or at the end of a tag)
+Code that outputs (i.e. in a text block or at the end of a tag).
+It's just like a text block, except with an `=`.

 ```
 #taskStatus= task.completed ?
 "Yay!" : "Awww... it's ok."